mockoon/cli/README.md

 A generic Docker image is published on the [Docker Hub Mockoon CLI repository](https://hub.docker.com/r/mockoon/cli).
 It uses `node:14-alpine` and installs the latest version of Mockoon CLI.

-All of `mockoon-cli start` flags (`--port`, `--index`, etc.) must be provided when running the container.
+All of `mockoon-cli start` flags (`--port`, etc.) must be provided when running the container.

 To load the Mockoon data, you can either mount a local data file and pass `mockoon-cli start` flags at the end of the command:

-`docker run -d --mount type=bind,source=/home/your-data-file.json,target=/data,readonly -p 3000:3000 mockoon/cli:latest --data data --index 0 --port 3000`
+`docker run -d --mount type=bind,source=/home/your-data-file.json,target=/data,readonly -p 3000:3000 mockoon/cli:latest --data data --port 3000`

 Or directly pass a URL to the `mockoon-cli start` command, without mounting a local data file:

-`docker run -d -p 3000:3000 mockoon/cli:latest -d https://raw.githubusercontent.com/mockoon/mock-samples/main/samples/generate-mock-data.json --index 0 --port 3000`
+`docker run -d -p 3000:3000 mockoon/cli:latest -d https://raw.githubusercontent.com/mockoon/mock-samples/main/samples/generate-mock-data.json --port 3000`

 Mockoon CLI's logs will be sent to both stdout (console) and the [usual files](#logs).